-Speaking in the Commons, Minister of Culture Media and Sport Matthew Hancock said: ‘The time has come for us to do something about this vile trade.
+Speaking in the Commons, Minister of Culture Media and Sport Nicky Morgan said: ‘The time has come for us to do something about this vile trade.
 Britain gave the world the Beatles, The Kinks and Rolling Stones, true innovators and talented musicians.
 Recent years have seen us offer Take That, Boyzone and One Direction.
 Talentless dancing puppets who are a joke creatively and now make Britain a laughing stock on the global music stage.’

-But unrepentant, the mastermind behind many of these so-called ‘bands’, Simon Cowell, has hit out at the proposals.
-‘It is my right to use my unchallenged monopoly of prime time entertainment shows to flood the media and airwaves with this kind of utterly soulless and talentless formulaic shite if I see fit to, and if kids out there want to buy it then nothing should be put in their way that would hinder me from getting even richer… no… erm … the bands making a few quid, I mean.’
+However unrepentant, the mastermind behind many of these so-called ‘bands’, Simon Cowell, has hit out at the proposals.
+‘It is my right to use my unchallenged monopoly of prime time entertainment shows to flood the media and airwaves with this kind of utterly soulless and formulaic bland shite if I see fit to, and if kids out there want to buy it then nothing should be put in their way that would hinder me from getting even richer… no… erm … the bands making a few quid, I mean.’

 Meanwhile Louis Walsh, a high-profile collaborator with Cowell, is believed to have gone into hiding after it was revealed a warrant has been issued for his arrest for historical crimes against music, specifically after he put together Westlife and inflicted their third-rate karaoke rubbish on the nation.